-The Public Works Supervisor in consultation with the Mayor will allocate available staff within Public Works to ensure sufficient operators for all primary snow plowing equipment during winter storm events.
-This includes splitting the Public Works crew into two winter shifts providing weekday coverage from 5:00 a.m. to 10:30 p.m.
+The Public Works Director in consultation with the Mayor will allocate available staff within Public Works to ensure sufficient operators for all primary snow plowing equipment during winter storm events.
+This includes splitting the Public Works crew into shifts providing weekday and weekend coverage.
 This enables personnel to monitor roadway conditions ahead of active travel times.
 In preparation for anticipated storms, schedules will be adjusted to provide weekend and/or night coverage.

-For sustained operations two 12-hour shifts may be created by deploying staff from other Public Works Divisions for the duration of the storm, including weekdays, nights and weekends.
+For sustained operations, shifts may be created by deploying staff from other Public Works Divisions for the duration of the storm, including weekdays, nights and weekends.
 The Mayor will determine the need for activating contracted services to supplement snow removal operations.